Creeslough explosion: Aftermath

 Funeral details for some of the victims were announced on 10 October.

 On 11 October, the first two funerals were held.
 The rest of the funerals were held at later dates.

 A support fund set up by the Irish Red Cross for the Creeslough community reached more than €1 million by 15 October.
 By 20 October the Red Cross had begun distributing funds.

 On 18 October, the post office which was destroyed reopened temporarily elsewhere in Creeslough, with Kilmacrennan the closest post office until then.

 A "Together for Creeslough" concert to thank first responders was held on 30 January 2023 at the Aura Centre in Letterkenny, hosted by Moya Brennan and Mairéad Ní Mhaonaigh and featuring Brian McFadden and Keith Duffy, Lisa McHugh, Brian Kennedy, and local school choirs.

-TG4 aired a documentary on the response to and immediate aftermath of the explosion on 8 February 2023, despite some of the victim's families expressing concern about the timing of the programme.
+TG4 aired a documentary on the response to and immediate aftermath of the explosion on 8 February 2023, despite some of the victims' families expressing concern about the timing of the programme.

 Investigation

 Technical examinations continued throughout October and November, and Gardaí indicated that the exact cause would take some time to determine.

 On 9 October, Gardaí secured CCTV footage of the explosion which was taken from a nearby building, showing the windows of the apartment on an upper floor being blown out and the building collapsing on top of the forecourt seconds later.
 They also obtained a court order preventing people from interfering with the site.

 The Irish Aviation Authority implemented a drone ban within 5.5 km of Creeslough and later extended it.

 Experts from several bodies were called in to assist: the Garda Technical Bureau, the Commission for Regulation of Utilities, the Health and Safety Authority and DNV.

 On 17 November 2022, Garda forensic experts completed their scientific examination of the explosion site.
-A Garda spokesperson said that while the physical examination of the site had concluded the investigation would still continue.
+A Garda spokesperson said that while the physical examination of the site had concluded, the investigation would still continue.

+Arrests

+On 22 March 2024, two men in their 50s were arrested for "alleged offences contrary to the Non-Fatal Offences Against the Person Act 1997", but later released without charge.

+On 27 May 2024, two people in their 40s (a man and a woman) were arrested for "alleged offences contrary to the Non-Fatal Offences Against the Person Act 1997".

+On 21 November 2024, a man in his 60s was arrested in relation to the explosion, also for "alleged offences contrary to the Non-Fatal Offences Against the Person Act 1997".

+As of September 2025, no one has been charged in connection with the incident, but six had been arrested for questioning.